mhimavamshi/basichttpserver/README.md

 for now:
 - [x] index.html at route '/' for HTTP GET request
+- [ ] follow HTTP protocol, handle headers (to the extent we need to support static web serving)

 expected to be done:
 - [ ] handle folders and path etc.,